1itvinka/anastasiya.dev/content/blog/new-in-css/index.md

 <section class="separator"><em></em><em></em><em></em></section>

 My website is not a standard blog — it's a [digital garden](https://anastasiya.dev/why-digital-garden/), and I constantly add, move around, and remove stuff.
 So please feel free to join the conversation.
 All the content is on [github](https://github.com/1itvinka/anastasiya.dev/tree/master/content/blog).
-Or it might be easier to [discuss it on Twitter](https://mobile.twitter.com/search?q=https://anastasiya.dev/red-flags/).